What Are the Most Common Employment Law Claims in Massachusetts?

 For cases involving wrongful termination, retaliation, or breach of contract, the statute of limitations may vary based on the specific claim.
 For instance, breach of contract claims often have a six-year deadline under Massachusetts law.

 Understanding these deadlines is crucial, as they dictate when legal action can be initiated.
 Consulting an experienced Massachusetts employment law attorney promptly ensures that your rights are preserved and that your case is handled effectively within the applicable time limits.
+It's imperative for both employees and employers to be aware of these critical timelines to appropriately plan and execute any necessary legal actions.

 What Are My Rights as an Employee in Boston?